SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache.md

    2. Configure the Local File Source fields as follows:
    * **Name.** (Required)
    * **Description.** (Optional)
    * **File Path (Required).** Enter the path to your apache access logs.
-The files are typically located in /var/log/apache2/access_log.
+The files are typically located in `/var/log/apache2/access_log`.
 If you're using a customized path, check the httpd.conf file for this information.
    * **Source Host.** Sumo Logic uses the hostname assigned by the OS unless you enter a different host name
    * **Source Category.** Enter any string to tag the output collected from this Source, such as **Prod/Apache/Access**.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
 For details see[ Best Practices](/docs/send-data/design-deployment/best-practices-source-categories).)
-   * **Fields.
+   * **Fields**.
 Set the following fields.
 For more information on fields please see [this document](/docs/manage/fields.md):
     * `component = webserver`
     * `webserver_system = apache`
     * `webserver_farm = <your_apache_webserver_farmname>`